usnistgov/FIPS201/_Appendix/glossary.md

-: A physical artifact (e.g., _identity_ card, "smart" card) issued to an individual that contains a PIV Card Application which stores _identity_ _credentials_ (e.g., photograph, _cryptographic keys_, digitized fingerprint representation) so that the claimed _identity_ of the _cardholder_ can be verified against the stored _credentials_ by another person (human readable and verifiable) or an automated process (computer readable and verifiable).
+: A physical artifact (e.g., _identity_ card, "smart" card) issued to an individual that contains a PIV Card Application which stores _identity_ _credentials_ (e.g., photograph, _cryptographic keys_, digitized fingerprint representation) so that the claimed _identity_ of the _cardholder_ can be verified against the stored _credentials_.

-PIV Assurance Level
-: A degree of confidence established in the _identity_ of the holder of the _PIV Card_.

 PIV Enrollment Record
 : A sequence of related _enrollment data sets_ that is created and